dmbarbour/wikilon/docs/Perf.md

 This is a promising start.
 A 10x improvement over my old `aoi` interpreter even before optimization work or JIT.

 However, objectively this is not *good* performance.
 20 seconds for 10M loops is ~2 microseconds per loop.
-I hope to achieve at least another 10x improvement here in the medium term, via accelerators.
-Long term, I hope for a 100x improvement including JIT compilation and shared objects.
-(A theoretical limit is closer to a 1000x improvement.)
+I hope to achieve *at least* another 10x improvement here in the medium term, via accelerators.
+Long term, a ~100x improvement is desirable via JIT.

+ Cheap fixpoints and loops will almost certainly be a basis for many object/stream models.

+A theoretical limit is closer to a 1000x improvement.